SaintpatrickII/webscraper/README.md

 Some coins would have missing attributes such as a missing price, for these a NoSuchElementException was used to skip these results without crashing the webscraper

-These details were saved as a json file by creating a write method which used the json.dump() method, here it is important to note a funny setback, whilst attempting to test this json file json.dumps was used unnoticed so all testing methods was attempting to analyse a string object rather than the list of dictionaries intended
+These details were saved as a json file by creating a write method which used the json.dump() method, here it is important to note a funny setback, whilst attempting to test this json file json.dumps was used unnoticed so all testing methods was attempting to analyse a string object rather than the list of dictionaries in json format as intended

 Alongside this an additional mothod was used to save the image date for each coin, in this case the urlib import was used & using a combination of the images srs element with a '.png' string each image could be saved as a png within a seperate Coin_Images file.